alexandrebarachant/decoding-brain-challenge-2016/README.md

 ## Solution

+There is two type of brain activity to be exploited in this dataset:
+- 1) [Event Related Potentials](https://en.wikipedia.org/wiki/Event-related_potential) (ERPs) : a waveform that is phase-locked with the stimulus onset.
+This activity is generally classified in the time domain.

+- 2) Induced Response (or [Neural oscillations](https://en.wikipedia.org/wiki/Neural_oscillation)): an oscillatory activity appearing shortly after the stimulus. this activity is not phase-locked and is typically extracted in the frequency domain.

 The final solution is a blend of 6 different models, 3 dedicated to detection of evoked potential, and 3 to induced activity.
 For all models, data ranging from 100ms to 400ms after the onset of the stimulation have been used.
 No preprocessing or artifact rejection has been applied.

+Most of these models are based on my work on Riemannian Geometry.
+The general idea is to use covariance matrices as feature for the classification.
+Tt allows to take into account the spatial structure (through correlation between channels) of the brain patterns.

+Since covariance matrices are positive and definite matrices, they have a specific structure that must be taken into account when we manipulate and compare them.
+This is done through the use of Riemannian Geometry.
+In this work, covariance matrices are mapped into their Riemannian tangent space and vectorized.
+This can be seen as a kernel operation that is optimal for dealing with SPD matrices.

 The models used in this challenge were already available as part of the [pyRiemann](http://pythonhosted.org/pyriemann/) toolbox.
 Almost no custom code has been developed.